The Bachelor of Science Degree in Accounting

 Students enrolled in the BS (accounting) curriculum may not use CR/NC grades for the 34 accounting credits in the accounting major.

-Students who receive a grade of “D” or lower in any of the eleven required Accounting courses in the Professional Studies Requirement will be allowed to repeat the course only once.
+For students declaring the Accounting major starting in fall 2016, students who receive a grade of “D” or lower in any of the eleven required Accounting courses in the Professional Studies Requirement will be allowed to repeat the course only once.
 In total, students may repeat no more than three Accounting courses for which they received a grade of “D” or lower.
-Students who exceed this allowed number of course repeats will be dismissed from the BS program in Accounting.
-The Academic Adviser for the BS program in Accounting may, under extraordinary circumstances, make exceptions to this rule.
+Students who exceed this allowed number of course repeats will be dismissed from the B.S. program in Accounting.
+The Academic Advisor for the B.S. program in Accounting may, under extraordinary circumstances, make exceptions to this rule.

 Business Law (6 cr)